abramhindle/ttwl-cli-saveedit/README-profile.md

 ## Myth Rank

 There are a number of functions available for managing Myth Rank in profiles.
-Note that we don't currently know the equation used to convert Myth Rank XP into Myth Points, so allocating points into the Myth Rank stats can lead to the game's UI showing negative points available, etc.  That doesn't seem to hurt the game at all, though.
+Note that while we do know the equation for computing Myth Rank values based on Myth XP, Python doesn't handle the math in the same way the game does, and the specific values we get are often slightly off.
+The difference is extremely slight (and unlikely to even show up on the XP bar), and in all known cases the amount of XP this utility thinks is required for a given level is a bit *more* than what's actually required, not less.
+So levelling up to a specific Myth Rank seems pretty solid.

 ### Zeroing Myth Rank